AJAX MEN’S SLO-PITCH ASSOCIATION

 41) When there are 2 out, a ‘temporary runner’ may (optional) be used for a pitcher who is on base so that the pitcher may start to put on protective equipment to be ready to pitch.
 The pitcher on base must have been the pitcher who finished the previous half-inning.
 The temporary runner is the player in the batting order furthest from coming to bat who is not already on base at the time of use.
 This does not count as a courtesy runner.

 42) The AMSA has no limit on the number of home runs hit by either team, provided they are legal.
 (Any untouched ball which travels over the fence, over fair ground, is a home run.).
-An exception to this is diamond 3 (with shorter fence distances) at Ajax Sportsplex, where the game limit is 5 over-the-fence home runs (No team can be up in home runs over the other team by more than two during any point in the game.
+An exception to this is diamond 3 (with shorter fence distances) at Ajax Sportsplex, where the limit is match + 2 over-the-fence home runs (No team can be up in home runs over the other team by more than two during any point in the game.
 An out will be applied if a home run is hit by any team once the Match + 2 rule is applicable)

 43) Rule Books are permitted at benches or in dugouts, not on the playing field.

 44) There will be no protests of an umpire’s rule interpretation/application and the outcome of the game will stand.